“For Christ did not send me to baptize, but to preach the gospel, not with wisdom of words, lest the cross of Christ should be made of no effect.”

 not with wisdom of words, lest the cross of Christ should be made of no effect.

-Greek culture of the first century did not care about the content of what was said as long as it was said beautifully.
+The Greek culture of the first century did not care about the content of what was said as long as it was said beautifully.
 To Paul, content counted and not the manner of delivery.
-Paul did not use clever speech of human wisdom.
+Paul did not use the clever speech of human wisdom.
 His method was not to use human reason to convince his hearers of the gospel.
 He did not use rhetoric so that people would focus on the messenger’s style but on the gospel itself.
-It is the ministry of the Holy Spirit to win people to Christ by the content of the cross.
+It is the Holy Spirit’s ministry to win people to Christ by the content of the cross.

 The gospel of Christ can be “made of no effect.”
-Human technique can neutralize the power of the gospel.
+The human technique can neutralize the power of the gospel.
 “No effect” means render void.
 Divisions originating in philosophy in the Corinthian church brought reproach on the name of Christ.
 This is why the name of Christ appears 11 times in ten verses.
-Verbal gymnastics of philosophy always brings schism.
+Verbal gymnastics of philosophy always bring schism.

 Ritual is not as important as the reality of the cross it represents.

 Water baptism has no place in the gospel itself.
 To make baptism a part of the gospel is to push the ordinance of water baptism beyond its intention.
 Only trust in the cross can save a soul, not baptism.